ciao-chung/ciao-vue-dialog/README.md

 ### dismiss.style

-Custom dismiss button style by using bootstrap class name
+Custom dismiss button style by using Bootstrap class name

-Or if you want to use bootstrap 4 button's class name
+Or if you want to use Bootstrap 4 button's class name

 Default is 'light'